S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 ## Clarify Domains

-**A clear understanding of people's area of accountability and autonomy enables greater efficiency, effective collaboration and agility throughout an organization.**
+**A clear understanding of people's area of responsibility and autonomy enables greater efficiency, effective collaboration and agility throughout an organization.**

 A simple way to clarify [domains](glossary:domain) is with a **domain description** that contains: